4-year professional bachelor’s programme | English-taught

-Below, we explain what you can expect in each of the four years of the Bachelor Built Environment study programme, detailed information about planning, courses and projects can be found in the course catalogue of Built Environment (pdf).
+Below, we will explain what you can expect in each of the four years of the Built Environment bachelor’s programme; detailed information about planning, courses and projects can be found in the course catalogue of Built Environment (pdf).

-In your first year, you explore all aspects of the field of Built Environment and start building your knowledge and skills base, before you choose a field to specialize in.
-In semester one, you will get a course to introduce you to the field of Built Environment to provide you with sufficient insight and inspiring examples from around the world.
-You learn the theory and practice of people and society, how cities work, how you can research them, analyse them and (re-)design them.
-A field trip is usually also part of each semester and you visit urban projects and organizations that work in the field.
+In your first year, you will explore all aspects of the field of Built Environment and start building your knowledge and skills base, before you choose a field to specialise in.
+In semester one, you will take a course to introduce you to the field of Built Environment, providing you with sufficient insights and inspiring examples from around the world.
+You will learn the theory and practice of people and society, how cities work, how you can research them, analyse them and (re-)design them.
+A field trip is usually also part of each semester and you will visit urban projects and organisations that operate in the field.
 You will observe how your future profession literally shapes society!

-In this second semester you focus on how, from the perspective of your own area of specialisation, to contribute to projects, along with other specialists.
+In this second semester you will focus on how, from the perspective of your own area of specialisation, to contribute to projects, along with other specialists

-In your second year you will start developing your own individual profile next to your specialization.
-You will develop and finetune your own role within projects by broadening or deepening your knowledge within the field of Built Environment.
+In your second year you will start developing your own individual profile in addition to your specialisation area.
+You will develop and fine-tune your own role within projects by broadening or deepening your knowledge within the field of Built Environment.
 You can choose courses that we offer, or you can work on research projects that we have running at the academy.
-One can think of options like philosophy, sociology, 3D-design, Virtual Reality, traffic modelling or self-driving cars as topics you can add to your own individual profile.
+Just think of options such as philosophy, sociology, 3D-design, Virtual Reality, traffic modelling or self-driving cars as topics you can add to your own individual profile.

 You will apply all this knowledge and all these skills on a continuous basis to come up with even better solutions and designs, presented in a professional manner.
 You add such products to your portfolio in which you display your own personal and professional development.